cyuria/wrasm/CONTRIBUTING.md

 this kind of problem, please either open an issue about it or mention it in one such existing issue.

-### A Note on Typos
+### A Long Note on Typos

 The above doesn't really apply to typos, so don't worry.
-Please use your own judgement as to whether the change is worth it or not.
+Please use your own judgement in regard to the importance of a PR for the typo.

 For docs, we don't want typos, so we'll most likely let the PR through.

-For code it depends on the code and the severity of the typo.
-If that portion of the code has a minor typo which doesn't impact its readability, just raise an issue and hopefully it will get fixed the next time that piece of code is updated.
+For code, it depends on the readability impact of the typo.
+If that portion of the code has a minor typo which doesn't impact its readability, just raise an issue.
+Hopefully it will get fixed the next time that piece of code is updated.
 If the typo severely impacts the code's readability or makes it not perform as expected, that's a more serious bug, please submit a PR, or at least let us know with an issue.

 Notice how all the solutions start with raising an issue?
 That's because you can use the issue to gauge the importance of a corresponding PR.
 Isn't that convenient.

 ## Something Else?

+> [!TIP]
+> Always open an issue, it's the best way to communicate with others about the
+> state of the project without doing too much work.

 If there's anything that isn't covered here, the general process for contributing should be something along the lines of: